project-jue/jue/docs/01_Engineering_Reference_Manual.md

 *   **Formal Grounding:** Core-World provides the immutable semantic reference.
 Any operation that cannot prove it preserves this meaning must be explicitly marked.
 *   **Dual Interpretation:** Jue-World bridges timeless meaning with temporal execution.
 Every construct must have both denotational (Core) and operational (Physics) definitions.
 *   **Emergent Cognition:** Dan-World's intelligence arises from subcognitive gradients and pattern detection, not top-down algorithms.
-*   **Deterministic Reality:** The Physics Layer enforces AIKR through deterministic, unforgiving resource constraints, providing the causal feedback required for learning.
+*   **Deterministic Reality:** The Physics-World enforces AIKR through deterministic, unforgiving resource constraints, providing the causal feedback required for learning.

 ## **2. Jue Language Reference**

 ### **2.1 Grammar & Core Constructs**
-Jue is an S-expression-based language where every construct must be compilable to Core-World and executable by the Physics Layer.
+Jue is an S-expression-based language where every construct must be compilable to Core-World and executable by the Physics-World.

 **Base Grammar:**
 ```